 Sales at the unit of Suzuki Motor Corp.
 (7269) may rise as much as 6 percent in the year ending March 31 after dropping 11 percent in the same period a year earlier, said Mayank Pareek, the managing executive officer for sales.
 The Society of Indian Automobile Manufacturers forecasts car deliveries will expand as little as 1 percent this year.

 Maruti has orders for 52,000 units of the new version of the Alto, which it started selling in October.
 That’s almost equivalent to the sales of Ford Motor Co.
-(F) in Asia’s third- largest automobile market this year.
+(F:US) in Asia’s third- largest automobile market this year.
 Cheap parts and easy availability of service stations in the world’s seventh-largest landmass has kept customers “loyal” to Maruti amid four shutdowns due to labor strife, said Umesh Karne, an analyst with Brics Securities Ltd. in Mumbai.

 “The value proposition that Maruti offers is something the competition can’t match, which is why Maruti has waiting lists on its models, while rivals are offering discounts,” said Kapil Singh, a Mumbai-based analyst at Nomura Holdings Inc., who recommends investors buy the stock.
 “Maruti will certainly outperform the market.”